Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 1. Install xcode command-line tools

-1. Make sure you have `homebrew` installed and then install cmake, ccache and libmicrohttpd using `brew install cmake ccache libmicrohttpd`
+1. Make sure you have `homebrew` installed and then install cmake, ccache, pkg-config and libmicrohttpd using `brew install cmake ccache pkg-config libmicrohttpd`

 1. Clone the repository with submodules with
 `git clone https://github.com/Sina-KH/TonCoin-Wallet-iOS-Contest --recursive`